 - light-colored stools

 Other side effects of Mavyret

 Some side effects of glecaprevir / pibrentasvir may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 For Healthcare Professionals

-Applies to glecaprevir / pibrentasvir: oral tablet
+Applies to glecaprevir / pibrentasvir: oral pellet, oral tablet.

 The most common side effects reported with this drug in hepatitis C virus (HCV)-infected patients without cirrhosis were headache, fatigue, and nausea.
 The most common side effects reported in HCV-infected patients with compensated cirrhosis (Child-Pugh A) were fatigue, headache, nausea, diarrhea, and pruritus.
 The most common side effects reported in HCV-infected patients with severe renal dysfunction were pruritus, fatigue, nausea, asthenia, and headache.
 The most common side effects reported in HCV/HIV-1-coinfected patients were fatigue, nausea, and headache.
 The most common side effects reported in HCV-infected patients with liver or kidney transplant were headache, fatigue, nausea, and pruritus.
 The most common side effects reported in HCV-infected patients who inject drugs (currently/recently [within the last 12 months prior to therapy]) were fatigue, headache, diarrhea, and nausea.
 The most common side effects reported in HCV-infected patients with concomitant use of medication-assisted treatment for opioid use disorder were headache, fatigue, nausea, and diarrhea.[Ref]